 How much does Tesla 1114984-00-B cost?

 Three pricing tiers exist.
-New OEM from third-party sellers (Amazon, eBay, evolutionparts.net): roughly $169-$189 for the module, bracket, and screw.
-Through Tesla Service: approximately $230 including labor for the install.
-Used modules from Tesla Motors Club forum sales or Calimotive: $100-$150 depending on condition.
-Note: Tesla Service won't honor warranty on a module installed elsewhere, and won't typically install a unit whose box has been opened.
+New OEM from third-party sellers (Amazon, eBay, evolutionparts.net): roughly $169-$240 for the module, bracket, and screw; Tesla's own direct part price runs around $220.
+Installed by Tesla Service: approximately $350 all-in including labor.
+Used modules from Tesla Motors Club forum sales or recyclers like Calimotive: roughly $120-$150 depending on condition.
+Note: Tesla's official line is that the retrofit must be installed by a Tesla technician; Service won't honor warranty on a module installed elsewhere, and won't typically install a unit whose box has been opened.

 Can I install Tesla 1114984-00-B myself?